10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 Hide Weed Smell - Glass Stash Jars

 If you are hiding your love of weed from friends, family, or hotel cleaning staff, the first step is always proper storage.
-Marijuana contains terpenes, which are highly volatile essential oils.
-Exposure to oxygen, heat, or even light causes their immediate evaporation.
-In a plastic baggy, cigar box, or pocket, improper storage means these pungent compounds permeate the air.

-To reduce the smell of a super-dank nug, you have to store it in an airtight container.
+To reduce the smell of a super-dank nug, you must store it in an airtight container.
 Although you may think otherwise, plastic baggies are technically permeable.
-Therefore glass, metal or ceramic is best.

 3. Make a Sploof (aka Jail Toker)